The Norfolk Cruise Terminal sits in downtown Norfolk, just steps from the city’s most walkable cruise-passenger attractions, restaurants, and museums.

 The 5-Minute Walk Radius

 Waterside District — The festival-marketplace complex is immediately adjacent to the cruise terminal.
 The food court is reliable, the deck has good views of your ship, and the hours are consistent.
-It earns honest praise for one thing: being right there.
+It earns praise for one thing: being right there.
 The food is average and the vibe is chain-restaurant tourist zone, but as a boarding-day backup it works.

 The 10-Minute Walk Radius

-Granby Street restaurants and coffee shops — Granby Street is about a 10-minute walk from the terminal and has the best concentration of local restaurants within walking distance.
+Granby Street restaurants and coffee shops — Granby Street is about a 10-minute walk from the terminal and has the top concentration of local restaurants within walking distance.
 See Weird Eats for what to order.
 Better food than Waterside at slightly more walking.

 Freemason cobblestone block — One of Norfolk’s oldest neighborhoods is about 10 minutes on foot.
-The cobblestone streets and 18th-century brick row houses are the best architecture within walking distance for a quick photo stop.
+The cobblestone streets and 18th-century brick row houses are the top architecture within walking distance for a quick photo stop.

 The 15-Minute Walk Radius (Mostly for Non-Boarding Days)

 At 15 minutes on foot, you start hitting the Chrysler Museum of Art and the edge of the NEON Arts District.
 These are worth it if you are not carrying luggage and have at least 90 minutes.
-On a post-cruise debarkation morning without heavy bags, the Chrysler Museum is one of the best free options in downtown Norfolk.
+On a post-cruise debarkation morning without heavy bags, the Chrysler Museum is one of the top free options in downtown Norfolk.

 What Is NOT Walkable (And Do Not Try)

 The Norfolk Botanical Garden is 20 minutes by car — not walkable.
 The Hermitage Museum is 15 minutes by car — not walkable.
 Virginia Beach is 25 minutes by car — not walkable and not a boarding-day option under any circumstances.
 Naval Station Norfolk requires a tour bus with security clearance — not walkable.
-But there is a boat: the Victory Rover Naval Base Cruise leaves from the Half Moone dock and takes you out to see the active fleet — no security clearance, no rideshare, no bus.
+But there is a boat: the Victory Rover Naval Base Cruise leaves from the terminal dock and takes you out to see the active fleet — no security clearance, no rideshare, no bus.
 Ghent neighborhood is a 10-minute Lyft — close but not walkable with luggage.

 Quick Walkable Options at a Glance

-| Option | Walk Time from Half Moone | Cost | Best Time Window |
+| Option | Walk Time from Terminal | Cost | Top Time Window |

 |---|---|---|---|